 Exploring Downtown on Bikes

 Whether you bike or walk, there’s so much to see in downtown Santa Fe.
-We loved the Santa Fe Plaza, which is the center gathering place and truly the “heart” of the town.
+We loved the Santa Fe Plaza, which is the central gathering place and truly the “heart” of the town.
 It’s filled with cultural shops, a variety of restaurants, and was also hosting an art festival with live music while we were there.
-Before you plan your trip, we suggest checking out the events that the Plaza hosts and choose one to plan your visit around.
+Before you plan your trip, we suggest checking out the events that the Plaza hosts and choose one to plan your visit around

 3. Brevard, North Carolina